Rise Up Once More

 Street teams go out every Friday night wherever the girls are “working” to spread the love of Jesus Christ.
 We distribute “freedom bags” that contain gum, a small set of toiletries and phone numbers for resources.
 We have 11 volunteers that go out and we are training a team in the Orange County area.

-Road to Freedom (RTF) is an 8-week re-entry diversion program designed for women incarcerated for prostitution and sexual exploitation.
-Participants are provided with resources, education and the tools they need to identify behaviors that caused them to become a victim of human trafficking and prostitution.
+Road to Freedom (RTF) is an 8-week re-entry diversion program designed for women incarcerated for sex work and sexual exploitation.
+Participants are provided with resources, education and the tools they need to identify behaviors that caused them to become a victim of human trafficking and sex work.

 The work we do is heartbreaking but at the same time very rewarding.
 We are telling lost and hurting souls that there is a Hope and a Future for them and that God loves them.